Alexhuszagh/rust-lexical/lexical-core/README.md

 # Known Issues

-On the armv6 architecture, the stable exponentiation for the fast, incorrect float parser is not fully stable.
+On the ARMVv6 architecture, the stable exponentiation for the fast, incorrect float parser is not fully stable.
 For example, `1e-300` is correct, while `5e-324` rounds to `0`, leading to "5e-324" being incorrectly parsed as `0`.
-This does not affect the default, correct float parser, nor armv7 or armv8 (aarch64) architectures.
+This does not affect the default, correct float parser, nor ARMVv7 or ARMVv8 (aarch64) architectures.
 This bug can compound errors in the incorrect parser (feature-gated by disabling the `correct` feature`).
+It is not known if this bug is an artifact of Qemu emulation of ARMv6, or is actually representative the hardware.

 # Version Support